Common teasel flowers.

 - Plants in their first year can be dug up, taking care to remove as much of the root as possible to prevent resprouting.

 - Flowering stalks can be cut to prevent plants from producing seeds.
-It’s important to prune flowering stalks after flowering has already started, but not before or flower stems will resprout.
+It’s important to prune flowering stalks after flowering has already started, or flower stems will resprout.
 Cut flower stalks should be disposed of in a plastic bag in the trash—not left on site or in your home compost.

 - After removing common teasel, make sure to seed and plant the area with competitive native grasses, forbs, and other desirable species to reduce the chance of regrowth.